 DISCLAIMER: THE TOPIC OF THIS ARTICLE A LITTLE TABOO HENCE IF YOU HAVE A SENSITIVE SOUL AND MIND AND YOU KNOW YOU CATCH FEELINGS EASILY, I ADVICE YOU TO READ SOFTER ARTICLES I HAVE WRITTEN – SUCH AS MY PREVIOUS POST.
 IF THIS DOES NOT APPLY TO YOU THEN DO READ ON.

 Growing up, girls are taught to value themselves and know their worth.
-They are told to respect their genitals and not to let a male touch them – sometimes literally, sometimes figuratively.
+They are told to respect their genitals and not to let a man touch them – sometimes literally, sometimes figuratively.
 Why then should their bodies be ‘investigated’?
 It’s more or less like telling someone not to touch a piece of candy then taking the candy to the forensic scientists to check for fingerprints every now and then.
 Where does the trust lie in all of that?

-It is quite impossible to test males for virginity and that fact alone could be a good enough reason for the ‘investigating’ to come to an end.
+It is quite impossible to test boys for virginity and that fact alone could be a good enough reason for the ‘investigating’ to come to an end.
 It’s relevance is fading away now, although for me, there never was one to begin with.
 Let girls be girls, let them live their lives without having to worry about what society will have to say about them once they engage in sexual activity.
 Preach the importance of self-respect to girls but forget about telling them when to start sexually interacting with the opposing gender – that is beyond your control.